Translations of One Thousand and One Nights: German translations

-In 1825 a Galland-based translation was made by Maximilian Habicht.
-Duncan Black MacDonald later showed that the Tunisian provenance of a manuscript Habicht claimed to use during the translation was a forgery by Habicht.
-In 1839–1842 One Thousand and One Nights were translated into German by Gustav Weil.
+In 1825, a Galland-based translation was made by Maximilian Habicht.
+Duncan Black MacDonald later proved that the Tunisian manuscript Habicht claimed to use during the translation was in fact forged by Habicht.

+In 1839–1842 One Thousand and One Nights was translated into German by Gustav Weil.

 From 1895 to 1897, Max Henning published another German translation in 24 small volumes; the first seven volumes were based on the Bulaq edition, while volumes 18–24 were largely translated from Richard Francis Burton.
 In 1912–13 another translation was made by Felix Paul Greve.

-In 1921–1928, Enno Littmann produced a six-volume translation of the whole One Thousand and One Nights based on Calcutta II into German.
+In 1921–1928, Enno Littmann produced a six-volume German translation of the whole One Thousand and One Nights based on Calcutta II.
 This included the poetry contained in the text.
-He translated one lewd portion into Latin, rather than German.
+He translated one lewd portion into Latin rather than German.
 Nonetheless, Isaak Filshtinsky considered Littmann's translation to be "the most complete and accomplished".
 Robert Irwin pronounced it "the best German translation".

-In 2004, C. H. Beck published a translation by Claudia Ott of the critical edition of the Galland Manuscript by Muhsin Mahdi.
+In 2004, C. H. Beck published Claudia Ott's translation of the critical edition of the Galland Manuscript by Muhsin Mahdi.
 Ott won the Johann-Friedrich-von-Cotta-Literatur- und Übersetzerpreis der Landeshauptstadt Stuttgart for her translation.

 Dutch translations

-There have been several Dutch translations made from the French editions of Galland and Mardrus.
-In 1999 the final volume of "De vertellingen van duizend-en-één nacht" was published; the first and so far only Dutch translation from the Arabic texts by Dr. Richard van Leeuwen.
-For his translation Van Leeuwen used the Bulaq-edition (Cairo 1835), the Calcutta-edition (1842) and the edition by Mahdi (Leiden 1984).
+A number of Dutch translations have been made from the French editions of Galland and Mardrus.

+In 1999, the final volume of "De vertellingen van duizend-en-één nacht" was published; the first and so far only Dutch translation from the Arabic texts, by Dr. Richard van Leeuwen.
+For his translation, van Leeuwen used the Bulaq (Cairo 1835), Calcutta (1842) and Mahdi (Leiden 1984) editions.

 Italian translation

-In 1949 Arabist Francesco Gabrieli, who headed the team of anonymous translators, produced the four-volume Italian translation, based on Bulaq collated with Calcutta II.
+In 1949 Arabist Francesco Gabrieli, who headed a team of anonymous translators, produced a four-volume Italian translation, based on Bulaq collated with Calcutta II.